 The Postal Inspection Service plays a crucial role in preventing mail theft and check theft by investigating and prosecuting cases of mail theft and check fraud.
 By working together with financial institutions and law enforcement, we can help protect against check theft and safeguard our financial security.

-Comprehensive Check Fraud Prevention Techniques
+Comprehensive Check Scam Prevention Techniques

 Check fraud has evolved into a sophisticated and technologically advanced threat.
 Criminals no longer need complex skills or insider knowledge—just a high-quality printer and stolen personal information are enough to wreak financial havoc.
 As institutions ramp up efforts to combat digital fraud, traditional check fraud remains an attractive option for scammers due to its relative simplicity and the volume of checks still in circulation.
 The rise in mail theftcheck washing, and the use of counterfeit checks poses risks for individuals, businesses, and financial institutions alike.